bus710/golang-dev-env-setting/README.md

 * Go
 * Vim
-* Themes you want (zxx light and dracula in my case)
+* Themes as you want (zxx light and dracula in my case)

 ### Open the Sample in VSCODE